 For instance, the large European household appliance manufacturer Arcelik maintains a call centre where employees are given a list of customers who are likely to be ready to buy a new washing machine within the next few months.
 Agents then make calls to these customers with offers such as a year of free detergent with the purchase of a washing machine.
 The tactic works well for considered purchases, such as refrigerators or cars, and larger-ticket items such as high-end fashion apparel.

-A high-end shoe brand provides store associates with lists of customers to call too.
+A high-end shoe brand provides store associates with lists of customers to call to.
 The store associates have already developed strong relationships with their customers, but they can be even more successful when armed with predictive analytics.
 Employees can now see which customers are likely to be interested in a certain style when a new season’s shoe comes out, based on customers’ past behaviour or how similar their purchase habits are to other customers.

 Employees can then reach out to customers with that information.
 A call could go something like this: “Hi Joe, it has been a while since we’ve spoken.
 I just wanted to let you know that there is a new cross-country running shoe I think you might like.
 It’s similar to the shoes you bought two years ago but in a new material.
 I have put a pair aside for you in your size.
 If you have time, perhaps you could stop by on your way home from work to have a look?”
-Who would not want to receive a call or an email like that from their personal shopper?
+Who would not want to receive a call or an email like that from their shopper?

 As reported by the New York Times and others, President Barack Obama used propensity models, specifically propensity to vote for the Democratic Party, to help him win reelection in 2012.
 His staff of volunteers could not possibly meet with every voter in the country so the challenge was to find the undecided voters.